veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦    }                                                                                                                                                                    ¦
 ¦                                                                                                                                                                         ¦
 ¦    if (videoFourCc == VideoFourCc.Avc) {                                                                                                                                ¦
 ¦      // body contains a configuration record to start the sequence.
-See ISO                                                                                             ¦
+See ISO/IEC                                                                                         ¦
 ¦      // 14496-15, 5.2.4.1 for the description of AVCDecoderConfigurationRecord                                                                                          ¦
 ¦      avcHeader = [AVCDecoderConfigurationRecord]                                                                                                                        ¦
 ¦    }                                                                                                                                                                    ¦
 ¦                                                                                                                                                                         ¦
 ¦    if (videoFourCc == VideoFourCc.Hevc) {                                                                                                                               ¦
 ¦      // body contains a configuration record to start the sequence.
-See ISO                                                                                             ¦
+See ISO/IEC                                                                                         ¦
-¦      // ISO 14496-15, 8.3.3.1.2 for the description of HEVCDecoderConfigurationRecord                                                                                   ¦
+¦      // 14496-15, 8.3.3.1.2 for the description of HEVCDecoderConfigurationRecord                                                                                       ¦
 ¦      hevcHeader = [HEVCDecoderConfigurationRecord]                                                                                                                      ¦
 ¦    }                                                                                                                                                                    ¦
 ¦  }                                                                                                                                                                      ¦